People

 Lotanna Micah Nneji, Postdoc

 I am interested in understanding the diversity, ecology, population genetics and distribution patterns of animals such as invertebrates (butterflies and moths), freshwater fishes, amphibians, reptiles, birds and mammals.
 My research incorporates ecological and molecular data to investigate the evolutionary ecology of animals.
 During my PhD, I studied the diversity of herpetofauna in Gashaka Gumti National Park (Nigeria) using a short diagnostic gene fragment (DNA barcode) for rapid species identification and ecological studies.
-In the Pringle lab, I will conduct the first DNA metabarcoding analyses of the diet composition and niche relationships of herbivorous birds – Ostrich (Struthio camelus camelus), guineafowl (Acryllium vultirinum and Numida meleagris), spurfowl (Pternistis leucoscepus), and bustard (Eupodotis gindiania) – at Mpala Research Centre in Kenya.
+In the Pringle lab, I will conduct the first DNA metabarcoding analyses of the diet composition and niche relationships of herbivorous birds – Ostrich, guineafowl, spurfowl, and bustard – at Mpala Research Centre in Kenya.
 [CV]

 Erin Phillips, Graduate Student

-Broadly, I am interested in how ecological communities are assembled, maintained, and in what underpins their variation in space and time.
-I have a particular interest in both predator-prey and predator-predator interactions, and in the Pringle lab, hope to research how they influence behavior and food web dynamics in African ecosystems.
-I graduated in 2018 with BSc in Zoology from the University of St Andrews in Scotland, where I studied the impacts of prey group shape on detection by birds, and later the effect of predator avoidance on longevity in reptiles and amphibians.
-Most recently, I studied at Emory University on a Bobby Jones Scholarship, where I approached animal behavior from new angle, researching canine cognitive neuroscience via awake fMRI.
+Broadly, I am interested in how predator-prey and predator-predator interactions act to shape ecosystem structure, function and biodiversity, and in the implications of this for conservation action and policy.
+In my PhD, I am studying the impact of apex carnivore reintroduction on natural populations, and particularly on understudied mesocarnivores, in Gorongosa National Park.
+I graduated from the University of St Andrews in 2018 with BSc in Zoology, where I studied the impacts of prey group shape on detection by birds, and later the effect of predator avoidance on longevity in reptiles and amphibians.
+From 2018-20, I studied at Emory University on a Bobby Jones Scholarship, where I approached animal behavior from a new angle, researching canine cognitive neuroscience via awake fMRI.
 [CV]

 Joel Abraham, Graduate Student